quicwg/base-drafts/draft-ietf-quic-transport.md

 Endpoint:

 : An entity that can participate in a QUIC connection by generating, receiving, and processing QUIC packets.
-There are only two types of endpoint in QUIC: client and server.
+There are only two types of endpoints in QUIC: client and server.

 Client: